 - Any witnesses that might have seen the crash

 If you are too injured and must go straight off to the hospital, the police will likely collect this information to put it in a report.
 You may be entitled to a copy of this report, and you may be able to contact the responding officer to testify to what happened in the aftermath of the crash.
 If you had someone else in your vehicle or can have a friend or family member respond to the crash, they can also collect this information, take pictures, and testify as to what happened after the crash.

 Call Our Gaithersburg Car Accident Injury Lawyers for a Free Consultation

-If you or a loved one was seriously injured in a car crash in Gaithersburg, MD or the surrounding areas, call the Law Offices of Randolph Rice today to set up a free legal consultation on your injury case.
+If you or a loved one was seriously injured in a car crash in Gaithersburg, MD or the surrounding areas, call the Rice, Murtha & Psoras today to set up a free legal consultation on your injury case.
 Our attorneys are prepared to handle car accident cases on behalf of injury victims and their families, and we work to get you the compensation you need.
 For your free legal consultation, call our law offices today at (410) 694-7291.